Garlic is noted for having both antibacterial and antiviral qualities, as well as boasting a whole other suite of health-boosting properties.

 - or as a topping for anything that requires a touch of garlic

 And to take the art of fermentation just one step further, why not grab and reuse a glass canning jar, filling it 3/4 of the way with peeled garlic cloves.
 Top it up with one cup or more of raw honey, put the lid back on and store it in a cupboard or the pantry, away from light.
-Stir it up every few days with a clean spoon and in 30 days you’ll have a beautiful jar of fermented garlic in honey.
+“Burp” it every day for a week and you’ll have a beautiful jar of fermented garlic in honey.

 Fermented garlic is both food and medicine.